lijing28101/fagin/README.md

 }

 # determine the homolog feature for each gene as figure 3 in fagin paper
+# feature_table is a list of dataframes for the homolog class of query and control genes against the target species.
+# the following code combine the list into a single dataframe.
 feats <- get_value(m, tag='feature_table') %>%
   rbind_with_name("target_species") %>%
   clean_name("feature_table/query/") %>%